We all have one: a favorite detective.

 - The Adventures of Sherlock Holmes, Sir Arthur Conan Doyle.

-Cozy: This is the subgenre where the detective is an amateur.
-Think of the Hallmark movies that they have on TV.
-The amateur usually has a day job or a niche hobby such as knitting.
+Cozy: This is the subgenre where the detective is an amateur, please think of the Hallmark movies that they have on TV.
+The amateur usually has a day job or a niche hobby such as knitting or cooking.
 Examples include:

 - The Hannah Swenson series, Joanne Fluke